xyksolutions1/container-mongo/README.md

 ## About

-This repository will build a container for [mongo](https://www.mongo.net).
-A ..
+This repository will build a container for [MongoDB](https://www.mongo.net).
+A nosql database engine.

 ## Maintainer